gsighele/MCP/README.md

 }
 ```

-For client that does not support remote MCP server yet (Claude Desktop), you need [`mcp-remote`](https://www.npmjs.com/package/mcp-remote) local proxy to connect to the remote MCP server.
+For client that does not support remote MCP server yet, you need [`mcp-remote`](https://www.npmjs.com/package/mcp-remote) a local proxy to connect to the remote MCP server.

 ```json
 {